kappafon/ai-copilots/content/AI Assisted Development/What AI Assistants Are Good For.md

 tags:
   - AI
 ---
-What I found AI coding assistants to be good for (for now):
+What I found AI coding assistants to be good for (so far):
 - reducing time googling things, or giving you ideas on what to google
 - acting out as a rubber ducky that can respond back
-- cutting down time on repetitive patterns, generic [[Code Completions]] and some trivial things and regex
+- cutting down time on repetitive patterns, generic [[Code Completions]] and some trivial things, regex
 - explaining, simplifying, documenting, debugging (to a degree) of existing functions
 - being useful when you know _what_ you want, but forgot exactly _how_ to do it
 - generating simple unit tests, or suggesting what to test